charleswcho/Realloc/README.md

 [Live site](https://realloc.herokuapp.com/#/?_k=2yjq9c)

-## Available Scripts
+## Setting up

+Clone or download to get started.
 In the project directory, you can run:

 ### `npm start`